ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

 Don't forget to drag your script into the Hierarchy--then press play to check it out!

+The function `Tick()` is built into Core and loops constantly while a game is running.
+We are slowing this down with the `Task.Wait(2)` line, as the function will pause there for 2 seconds before continuing the code.
+We are then getting all the players in the game with `Game.GetPlayers()`, and counting how many there are with the `#` symbol.
+Then for each player, we are displaying their personal Manticoin count alongside their username.

 Now when you walk over the coin, you'll pick it up, and the amount will be displayed every 2 seconds.
-The `for` loop will show the score of each `Player`, since CORE comes equipped with multiplayer functionality right out of the box.
+The `for` loop will show the score of each `Player`, since Core comes equipped with multiplayer functionality right out of the box.

 Next up, we're going to add a UI element to display this information instead of the bland `UI.PrintToScreen` call we have now.